Prosperity Depot — Prosperity, South Carolina

 Today the former depot sits on town square and is used as a community center and classroom.
 The metal frog sculpture standing outside the depot is a whimsical tribute to the town’s previous name, Frog Level.
 In fact, the name changed several times over the years, beginning as Stony Battery and then alternating twice between Frog Level and Prosperity.
 The sculpture was created by metal artist James Sizemore and is the largest frog sculpture in South Carolina.

 Reflections on the Prosperity Depot

-Contributor Ann Helms, who took all of the photos above, sent us this note in August of 2016: “On a recent trip back from the Upstate along US 76, I stopped in Prosperity to take another look at the Greenville & Columbia (and later Southern Railway) Depot that was built in 1873, replacing the original burned at the end of the Civil War.
+Photographer Ann Helms sent us this note in August of 2016: “On a recent trip back from the Upstate along US 76, I stopped in Prosperity to take another look at the Greenville & Columbia (and later Southern Railway) Depot that was built in 1873, replacing the original burned at the end of the Civil War.
 I shot pictures of the station years ago before it was restored, and was delighted that the community worked to have it renovated.
 And as I discovered this past weekend, some new artwork has been added that tips its hat to one of the town’s earlier names: Frog Level.”

 Prosperity Depot Info

 Address: Dewalt Street, Prosperity, SC 29127

 GPS Coordinates: 34.207660,-81.533368